PM 101: Subtle Ways to Improve Efficiency, Boost Productivity, and Foster Creativity

 Sarah Hoban, PMP

 Sarah is a PMP-certified project/program manager and strategy consultant with 10 years of experience directing complex multi-million dollar projects, leading diverse global teams, collaborating with C-suite executives, mapping cross-functional stakeholder dependencies, and analyzing risk to deliver quality projects on schedule for federal and international clients.
 Her career has focused on incorporating project management techniques (sometimes stealthily) to advance strategy and improve processes.
+A project management thought leader, Sarah is the author of a weekly blog and podcast, The Stealthy Project Manager, focused on project management and productivity.

 About the Shenandoah Valley Community